vintasoftware/django-ai-assistant/docs/index.md

 Some ideas for innovative AI assistants:

 - A movie recommender chatbot that helps users manage their movie backlogs
-- An autofill button for certain forms of you application
+- An autofill button for certain forms of your application
-- Personalized email reminders that consider user's written preferences and application's recent notifications
+- Personalized email reminders that consider users' written preferences and the application's recent notifications
 - A real-time audio guide for tourists that recommends attractions given the user's current location

 We have an open-source example with some of those applications.
 But it's best to start with the [Get Started](get-started.md) guide.